 I was scouring the bottom, of course, and looked up to see this happening right in front of me.

-It surprised me, so I just took a quick photo of the conch depositing its egg case, and moved along.
+It surprised me, so I just took a quick photo of the very large conch-type snail depositing its egg case, and moved along.
+[Please forgive me, here.
 I’m just not sure exactly which type of conch this is, but I’m now reasonably sure it is not a queen conch.
 If you know, please email me!
 I think it might be a horse conch, or maybe some kind of whelk.]

 Honestly, I’ve done a lot of amateur digging on this, and there are slightly different egg cases made by different varieties of conchs and whelks.